 A research program, the MSCD adopts a broad view of design technologies as vehicles of design inquiry, as speculative artifacts, and as worthy subjects of critical analysis and debate.
 The program is well suited to highly inquisitive applicants who are interested in challenging disciplinary boundaries, developing a unique research agenda, and acquiring the conceptual and technical skills to conduct computational design research at the highest levels of scholarly rigor and creativity.

-Students develop a thesis of publishable quality, often through the development and implementation of experimental design algorithms, computational artifacts or environments, or novel theoretical perspectives.
+Students develop a thesis of publishable quality, often through the development and implementation of experimental design systems, algorithms, computational artifacts or environments, or novel theoretical perspectives.

 MSCD Candidates have access to the School of Architecture and Carnegie Mellon University’s world-class research environment and facilities, including state-of-the art Design Fabrication and Applied Architectural Robotics laboratories and the interdisciplinary Computational Design (CoDe) Lab, where the program is housed.

 The interdisciplinary Computational Design (CoDe) Lab is a beautiful double-height space strategically located in the Margaret Morrison building’s fourth floor, where MSCD students work closely and collaboratively with students and faculty from neighboring SoA programs such as Building Performance and Diagnostics, Sustainable Design, and Advanced Architectural Design, as well as the Schools of Art, Drama, and Design.

 The program welcomes applications from both research and practice-oriented candidates with backgrounds in such areas as architecture, media arts, engineering, computer science, and planning.